Wedding reportage in Italy

 is a breath of wind among the trees,

-a flapping of wings in the sky,
+flapping of wings in the sky,

 The Monastero Santo Spirito